ncn-foreigners/singleRcapture/README.md

 regression on specified distribution and then uses fitted regression to estimate the population size.

-Lets look at a model from 2003 publication : Point and interval estimation of the population size using the truncated Poisson regression model Heijden, Peter GM van der et al. The call to `estimatePopsize` will look very similar to anyone who used the `stats::glm` function:
+Lets look at a model from 2003 publication (Van Der Heijden, P. G., Bustami, R., Cruyff, M. J., Engbersen, G., & Van Houwelingen, H. C.
+(2003).
+Point and interval estimation of the population size using the truncated Poisson regression model.
+Statistical Modelling, 3(4), 305-322.).
+The call to `estimatePopsize` will look very similar to anyone who used the `stats::glm` function:

 ``` r
 library(singleRcapture)